Goamhobala/CSC1016S/Java Introduction.md

 ### Translation process
 * A compiler language
-* Before it's compiled into machine code for each processor, java code is first converted into java-byte code using the java virtual machine (jvm)
+* Before it's compiled into machine code for each processor, java cod (.java) is first converted into java-byte code using the java virtual machine (jvm) (.class file)
 * Write-once, run everywhere

 ###  Objects and Methods